How to bake Chinese bakery style sausage bread with my easy recipe, with detailed step-by-step guide to create the braid shape for the sausage bread.

-Sausage bread is one of the more typical Asian style bread, and they come with many different kind of styles, but I am going to use braid for my sausage bread.
-I use the same bread dough as the one for my ham and mayonnaise bread rolls, and I can vouch that this dough is good for not only savory filling, but also for sweet filling bread.
-I use beef sausage for this, but you can easily swap with chicken or pork sausage.
+Sausage bread is one of the more typical Chinese bakery bread, and they come in many different kinds of shapes, but I am going to use shape them in braid form.
+I use the same bread dough recipe like the one for my ham and mayonnaise bread rolls, and I can vouch that this dough is good for not only savory filling but also for sweet filling bread.
+I use beef sausages for this, but you can easily swap with chicken, pork, turkey, or other kinds of your favorite sausages.

 - 150 ml (10 tablespoon) warm milk (38 Celsius or 100 Fahrenheit)